-As you might have suspected, the federal government also has post-wildfire assistance programs for ranchers with permits for grazing allotments on public lands managed by the U.S. Department of Agriculture’s Forest Service, and the U.S. Department of the Interior’s Bureau of Land Management (BLM).
+As you might have suspected, the federal government also has post-wildfire assistance programs for ranchers with permits for grazing allotments on public lands.
 The Department of the Interior coordinates the recently increased funding for the federal Burned Area Rehabilitation (BAR) program that includes the “repair or replacement of minor infrastructure damaged by a wildfire,” which can be livestock fences and waters.

 Prior to the BAR program receiving additional funding, the Tonto National Forest procured funds for rebuilding livestock fences and waters as part of the U.S. Forest Service’s Minor Facilities and Infrastructure Rehabilitation Pilot program, which began in 2020.
 In late 2021, for example, they received $2.3 million to replace livestock fences destroyed that summer by the 180,757-acre Telegraph Fire.

 According to the Forest Service, the Telegraph Fire, which burned much of the Globe Ranger District, destroyed about 66 miles of exterior grazing allotment boundary fences, and more than 61 miles of interior allotment pasture fences.
 Tonto officials explained that the money was put to use rebuilding the exterior fences, to help keep cattle off of local roads and private property.
-But there’s only enough money to rebuild the exterior fences, so the affected ranchers were informed they must pay to rebuild the interior fences.
+But it turned out there wasn’t enough money to rebuild the interior pasture fences, so the affected ranchers were informed they had to pay to rebuild the interior fences.
 (If $2.3 million is divided by 66 miles it comes out to almost $35,000 per mile to rebuild the exterior fences.
 Inflation is, of course, part of the reason for this high cost, but one has to wonder if fencing contractors are profiteering from the situation.)

 As you again may have presumed, there’s also government assistance available to help the Tonto ranchers rebuild their interior pastures fences.
 A portion of the monthly grazing fees they pay go into the Forest’s range betterment fund, which can be used for fence repairs.
 But the below-market public land grazing fee of only $1.35 per head per month generates far too little revenue to be of much help.
 This has long been a problem on all National Forests, but instead of raising the grazing fee, Congress made public land ranchers eligible for the USDA’s Environmental Quality Incentives Program (EQIP).
 Subsequently, since 2004 the agency’s Natural Resources Conservation Service (NRCS) has been providing them with EQIP assistance through contracts for cost-sharing “conservation” projects, such as building livestock fences and waters.
 The NRCS pays 50 to 75% of the project’s cost, while the rancher is supposed pay the rest.

 Providing the money for ranchers to meet this cost matching requirement in order for them to be eligible for EQIP is a major objective of the APWIAP and LOFFAP grants.
-(This was also the objective of the state Livestock & Crop Conservation Program (LCCGP) the Legislature created in 2003.
-Also, the Arizona Game & Fish Department does this through its Landowner Relations Program, which uses Habitat Partnership Committee (HPC) grants and Heritage Fund money.)
+This was also an objective of the state Livestock & Crop Conservation Program (LCCGP) the Legislature created in 2003.
+Also, the Arizona Game & Fish Department does this through its Landowner Relations Program, which uses Habitat Partnership Committee (HPC) grants and Heritage Fund money.